-Saulnier, Sharlin and Greenberg [2011] were interested in how people perceived a robot's attempt to attract their attention and interrupt a conversation in progress.
-Using a Wizard of Oz methodology, they crafted robotic interruption behaviors - from benign to aggressive - by manipulating how the robot exhibited various physical nonverbal cues to initiate robot-human interruption.
-These included: (a) speed of motion, (b) gaze, (c) head movement, (d) rotation and

-(e) proximity to the person (including crossing a doorway boundary into the participant's room).
-Their results not only showed that people were able to interpret robots as social beings during their interruption attempts, but that they also interpreted which of these basic physical behaviors conveyed the most information regarding its sense of interruption urgency.
+Saulnier et al. [2011] investigated how people perceived a mobile robot's attempt to attract their attention and interrupt a conversation in progress.
+Using Wizard of Oz, they crafted robotic interruption behaviors - from benign to aggressive - by manipulating how the robot exhibited various physical nonverbal cues to initiate robot-human interruption.
+These included: (a) speed of motion, (b) gaze, (c) head movement, (d) rotation and (e) proximity to the person (including crossing a doorway boundary into the participant's room).
+Their results not only showed that people were able to interpret robots as social beings during their interruption attempts, but that they also interpreted which of these physical behaviors conveyed the most information regarding its sense of interruption urgency.
+Our work differs as it considers conventional greetings rather than interruptions.